Babak-SSH/Kojiro/README.md

 ## Description

-Kojiro is a free, UCI chess engine written from scratch in C++(20), it uses well-known concepts used in chess programming for many decades.
+**Kojiro** is a free, UCI chess engine written from scratch in C++,which i have developed for fun and to learn about chess programming, it uses well-known concepts used in chess programming for many decades and a lot of ideas are taken from *chessprogramming wiki* and *talk chess* forum and open-source engines.

 ## Features
 - Search: